 Origin of virus

 A majority of patients in the initial stages of this outbreak reported a link to the Huanan South China Seafood Market, a live animal or "wet" market, suggesting a zoonotic origin of the virus.
 An initial assessment of the transmission dynamics in the first 425 confirmed cases found that 55% of cases before 1 January 2020 were linked to the market, whereas only 8.6% of cases after this date were linked to the market.
 This suggests that person-to-person spread was occurring among close contacts since the middle of December 2019.
 More recent studies suggest that the virus may have emerged earlier than previously thought.

 A zoonotic origin has still not been confirmed.
-Some studies suggest that SARS-CoV-2 may be a recombinant virus between a bat coronavirus and an origin-unknown coronavirus.
-Pangolins and minks have been suggested as possible intermediate hosts.
+Some studies suggest that SARS-CoV-2 may be a recombinant virus between a bat coronavirus and an origin-unknown coronavirus, with pangolins and minks suggested as possible intermediate hosts.
 However, there is currently no evidence to demonstrate the possible route of transmission from a bat reservoir to human through one or several intermediary animal species.
 Further research is required to determine the origin of SARS-CoV-2.